yahoo/elide-doc/pages/guide/v5/03-security.md

 ### Delete
 `DeletePermission` governs whether a model can be deleted.

-### Share
+### NonTransferable
-`SharePermission` governs whether an existing model instance (one created in a prior transaction) can be assigned to another collection other than the one in which it was initially created.
+`NonTransferable` governs whether an existing model instance (one created in a prior transaction) can be assigned to another collection other than the one in which it was initially created.
 Basically, does a collection 'own' the  model instance in a private sense (composition) or can it be moved or referenced by other collections (aggregation).

-Graph APIs generally have two ways to reference an entity for CRUD operations.
-In the first mechanism, an entity is navigable through the entity relationship graph.
-An entity can be reached only through other entities.
-The alternative is to provide a mechanism to directly reference any entity by its data type and an instance identifier.
-The former approach is especially useful for modeling object composition (as opposed to aggregation).
-It enables the definition of hierarchical security.
-The latter approach is especially useful when directly manipulating relationships or links between edges.
-More specifically, to add an existing entity to a collection, it is simplest to reference this entity by its type and ID in the API request rather than defining a path to it through the entity relationship graph.
-Elide distinguishes between these two scenarios by tracking an object's lineage or path through the entity relationship graph.
-By default, Elide explicitly denies adding an existing (not newly created) entity to a relationship with another entity if it has no lineage.
-For object composition, this is typically the desired behavior.
-For aggregation, this default can be overridden by adding an explicit SharePermission.
-SharePermission is always either identical to ReadPermission for the entity _or_ it is explicitly disallowed.
+Marking an object `NonTransferable` means that it is owned by its containing collections at object creation.
+It cannot be moved or copied to another collection after creation.
+Excluding this annotation means that instances of the class can be moved or copied to other collections _provided the user agent can read the object_ (`ReadPermission` is satisifed on at least some of its fields).

 ## Registering Checks in Elide